 Let’s suppose the attacker steals the cookie PHPSESSID=user-raj-logged-in-2341785645.
 Now, he can use the cookie with the following request to post a status (HACKED!!!!!!) in the victim’s home page:

 The attacker uses the cookie subjected to the authorized user, and gains control on the user’s session.

 Example 2: Guessing the cookie values of users if a complicated algorithm is not used for the cookie generation.

 For example, consider a website uses an algorithm to generate cookies for the users.
 If the user name is “raj”, then the cookie generated for the user could be “LOGINID=-772017- qszbik”.
 In this case, the algorithm used to generate the cookie can be as follows:

-First part of the cookie is the date i.e. 7/7/2017 and second part is the arrangement of the previous and next alphabet letter for each letter of the username “John” (i.e., the previous letter for r is “q” and the following letter is “s”).
+The first part of the cookie is the date i.e. 7/7/2017 and the second part is the arrangement of the previous and next alphabet letter for each letter of the username “John” (i.e., the previous letter for r is “q” and the following letter is “s”).
 If the attacker is able to break the algorithm, he might estimate the cookie of users and hack their session.

-If the attacker decide to hack the session of admin, he can make a cookie as LOGINID =772017- zbcelnhjmo, login to raj’s session and post a status on his account.
+If the attacker decides to hack the session of admin, he can make a cookie as LOGINID =772017- zbcelnhjmo, login to raj’s session and post a status on his account.